YAMAHA SCOOTERS

 2006

-For a third straight year Yamaha introduced a new scooter model, this time in the form of the 250cc Morphous (CP250) shown below right.
-Considered by some to be the ‘spiritual successor’ to the Honda Helix, this maxi-scoot is quite popular in Japan where it is called the Maxam.
+For a third straight year Yamaha introduced a brand new scooter model, this time it was the 250cc Morphous (CP250).
+Considered by some to be the ‘spiritual successor’ to the Honda Helix, this long and low maxi-scoot became quite popular in Japan where it is called the Maxam.

 2007